-Love anime and adventure?
-Check out these JRPGs for Nintendo Switch!
+Best JRPGs on Nintendo Switch 2022

 Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition has you play as a young man who's wrongly accused of being an evil force.
 It's up to you to save the world while being hunted by powerful enemies and good people under their influence.
 You'll meet a cast of colorful characters, some of which join your team and offer different skills in battle.
 The imagery changes up quite a bit as you travel to sea towns, explore caves, or enter forests along the way.

-This game was already highly regarded as one of the best Nintendo Switch JRPGs out there, but the Definite Edition takes things to new levels.
+This game was already highly regarded as one of the best Nintendo Switch JRPGs out there, but the Definitive Edition takes things to new levels.
 The music has been enhanced with a real orchestra, and you can switch between retro 16-bit visuals or modern 3D graphics throughout the game.
 Battles are rewarding yet challenging, and there's character oozing from every moment.
 Plus, you'll easily get about 60 hours of playtime out of it, so it's well worth your purchase.

+Play this one to hold you over until the new Dragon Quest Treasures comes out on December 9, 2022!

+You are the Luminary destined to protect the world, but an evil power claims you are actually out to destroy everything.
+You and a growing cast of friends must travel around, fight enemies, and save the world as we know it.

 Monster Hunter Stories 2: Wings of Ruin

 Instead of being a hunter in Monster Hunter Stories 2: Wings of Ruin, you're a Monster Rider out to raise Monsties and fight alongside them in battle.
-While there are popular monsters, weapons, and armor from the Monster Hunter series, this game has more in common with Pokémon in many ways.
+While there are popular monsters, weapons, and armor from the Monster Hunter series, this game has more in common with some of the best Pokémon games in many ways.

 Battles basically follow rock, paper, scissors rules.
 Each monster has one of three preferred battle types that defeats one of the other battle types and gets beaten by the other.
 You'll have to remember what each monster's type is to effectively fight in turn-based battles.
 I love these fights as they require skill and strategy and introduce an element of luck to keep you on your toes.
 Your monster fights on its own accord, but you can typically guess what it will do.
 Plan your moves strategically to work with your monsters and deal devastating blows.